-Government, and Delivery of Services facilities/personnel in incident area may require temporary relocation of some operations.
-Impact on the Public Multiple deaths and injuries.
-Damage to private property would be expected, especially vehicles caught in moving water and structures where the water inundates the property.
+Covernment facilities / several is incident over new require temperature relation of sever Government, facilities/personnel in incident area may require temporary relocation of some and Delivery of operations.
+Services Impact on the Multiple deaths and injuries.
+Damage to private property would be expected, Public especially vehicles caught in moving water and structures where the water inundates the property.
 Multiple lives can be lost if people are caught in the moving water.
 Residents may be displaced due to evacuation, damage, or inaccessibility to homes; person(s) within flood areas have the potential for direct contact with hazardous materials; potential for drowning or personal injury; increased potential for exposure to disease.
-Impact on the Economic Condition of the County Disruption of the local economy is an anticipated consequence of major flooding.
-Although these events may cause building and infrastructure damage, the most detrimental short-term impact is caused by the loss of electric power which would impact businesses, government operations and residents.
+Impact on the Disruption of the local economy is an anticipated consequence of major flooding.
+Economic Although these events may cause building and infrastructure damage, the most Condition of the detrimental short-term impact is caused by the loss of electric power which would County impact businesses, government operations and residents.
 Without a relatively quick restoration of services, small businesses could close.
 Major disasters can create a "domino effect" that can hurt the economy.
 For example, major damage and loss to residential properties can lead to displacement of people.
 A decrease in population means loss of clientele for local businesses.
 Businesses may be destroyed or damaged to the degree that they cannot operate (whether short- or long-term).
 Even without initial major population relocation, business closings can contribute to reduced services, leading some to relocate in the short-term.
 Business closings and destruction or severe damage of facilities such as schools, libraries, and other public buildings may eliminate jobs (even in the short term) and may lead some people to leave the area.
-Impact on the Public Confidence in Government The ability of the government to provide response and aid in recovery may be questioned and challenged if planning, response, and recovery are not timely and effective.
-Sharing information and details with the public about a power outage, for instance (damaged or complete loss of equipment as opposed to simple repair) allows residents to better understand why it may take an excessive amount of time before power and services are restored.
-Keeping the public well informed as to the extent of damage, status of repairs and providing realistic expectations may have a positive impact on the public's confidence level.
+Impact on the The ability of the government to provide response and aid in recovery may be Public questioned and challenged if planning, response, and recovery are not timely and Confidence in effective.
+Sharing information and details with the public about a power outage, for Government instance (damaged or complete loss of equipment as opposed to simple repair) allows residents to better understand why it may take an excessive amount of time before power and services are restored.
+Keeping the public well informed as to the extent of damage, status of repairs and providing realistic expectations may have a positive impact on the public's confidence level. positive impact on the public's connuence level.